Mother of Ashoka: Ancestry

 Ashokavadana, which does not mention Ashoka's mother by name, states that she was the daughter of a Brahmin from Champa city near the Mauryan capital Pataliputra.

 According to the Mahavamsa-tika, Ashoka's mother Dhamma belonged to the Moriya Kshatriya clan.

-According to the 2nd century historian Appian, Ashoka's grandfather Chandragupta entered into a marital alliance with the Greek ruler Seleucus I Nicator, which has led to speculation that Ashoka's father Bindusara (or Chandragupta himself) married a Greek princess.
+According to the 2nd century historian Appian, Ashoka's grandfather Chandragupta entered into a marital alliance with the Greek king Seleucus I Nicator, which has led to speculation that Ashoka's father Bindusara (or Chandragupta himself) married a Greek princess.
 However, there is no evidence that Ashoka's mother (or grandmother) was Greek, and the idea has been dismissed by most historians.

 Legends in Buddhist texts

 Marriage to Bindusara

-According to the Ashokavadana, the unnamed mother of Ashoka was the daughter of a Brahmin from the Champa.
-As a young woman, she was extremely beautiful, and some unnamed fortune-tellers predicted that she would marry a king.
-They also prophesied that she would bear two sons, one of whom will become a chakravartin (universal) king, while the other would be religiously-inclined.
-Accordingly, her father took her to Pataliputra, and offered him in marriage to king Bindusara.
+According to the Ashokavadana, the mother of Ashoka, name unknown, was the daughter of a Brahmin from the Champa.
+As a young woman, she was extremely beautiful, and some fortune-tellers predicted that she would marry a king.
+They also prophesied that she would bear two sons, one of whom will become a chakravartin (universal) emperor, while the other would be religiously-inclined.
+Accordingly, her father took her to Pataliputra, and offered her in marriage to Emperor Bindusara.

-Bindusara considered the woman an auspicious celestial maiden, and inducted her into his harem.
-The king's concubines, who were jealous of her beauty, did not let her sleep with the king, and instead trained her as a barber.
-She soon became an expert barber, and whenever she groomed the king's hair and beard, the king would become relaxed and fall asleep.
-Pleased with her, the king promised to grant her one wish, to which she asked the king to have intercourse with her.
-The king stated that he was a Kshatriya (member of the warrior class), and would not sleep with a low-class barber girl.
-The girl explained that she was the daughter of a Brahmin (a member of the high priestly class), and had been made a barber by the other women in the harem.
-The king then told her not to work as a barber, and made her his chief queen.
+Bindusara considered the woman an auspicious celestial maiden, and inducted her into his palace.
+The emperor's concubines, who were jealous of her beauty, did not let her sleep with the emperor, and instead trained her as a barber.
+She soon became an expert barber, and whenever she groomed the emperor's hair and beard, the emperor would become relaxed and fall asleep.
+Pleased with her, the emperor promised to grant her one wish, to which she asked the emperor to have intercourse with her.
+The emperor stated that he was a Kshatriya (member of the warrior class), and would not sleep with a low-class barber girl.
+The girl explained that she was the daughter of a Brahmin (a member of the high priestly class), and had been made a barber by the other women in the palace.
+The emperor then told her not to work as a barber, and made her his chief empress.